HOW THE SITE HAS CHANGED OVER THE PAST THREE YEARS

 At this point, I knew my Art had become way more than just Art.
 Art was effectively allowing me to get onto the path of transitioning from Kevin to Sophie.
 How this happened, I will never really know, but I am so grateful to the Universe for introducing art into my life.
 It was towards the end of 2014 that I was able to accept the fact I was transgender.
 This acceptance found its way onto the site, in a very visual way.

 By sheer coincidence I was in the process of redesigning the site.
 The site was still blue at this point, but was no longer just a gallery of my art.
-I had added a favourites section, where I was studying other Artists, Models and Artwork, which has now evolved into the newly named Inspirational Section.
+I had added a favourites section, where I was studying other Artists, Models, and Artwork.

 The Blog was also keeping me honest, allowing me to process things I was learning, while the theme of femininity was now pulsating through the entire site.
 It was, however, becoming a bit of a nightmare to keep everything cohesive.
 The site was still running on WebPlus and Blogger, two separate platforms, so I decided it was time to move over to WordPress, something I had been thinking of doing for a while.